KenPowerClassroom/SoftwareEngineeringforGamesI/softwareDevelopmentLifeCycle.md

 - task order and dependencies
 - time from left to right
 - work to do from top to bottom
-- different phases have differen durations
+- different phases have different durations
 - the _waterfall_ shape.

 ## Work phases for software systems (simplified)

 - requirements gathering (analysis) - what needs to be built
-- design - how it wil be built; what functions, classes, screens, libraries are needed
+- design - how it will be built; what functions, classes, screens, libraries are needed
 - development/implementation - writing code
 - testing - does it work?
 - deployment - get it into the hands of users
 - maintenance - fix bugs, add features
-- displosal - securely destroy sesitive user data, transfer data to replacemtn system
+- disposal - securely destroy sensitive user data, transfer data to replacement system

-An SLDC is a way to organise, sequence and prioritise these workphases.
+An SLDC is a way to organise, sequence and prioritise these work phases.

-It't might seem natural that an SDLC follow the same waterfall pattern as the house building example given earlier.
+It might seem natural that an SDLC follow the same waterfall pattern as the house building example given earlier.
 But it turns out that there are better ways of doing things.

 # Overview of different SDLC philosophies

-There have been a large number of SDLCs proposed and used, but the generally fall in to a small number of 'philosophies'.
+There have been a large number of SDLCs proposed and used, but the generally fall into a small number of 'philosophies'.

 ## Unstructured SDLC